Creamy Butternut Squash Soup Recipe

 Step_4 How to cook butternut squash soup at home

 • The last thing to add will be squash.
-Heat it up with other vegetables in a pot; do not forget to stir occasionally.
+Heat it with other vegetables in a pot; do not forget to stir occasionally.

 Step_5 How to cook butternut squash soup at home